► Nissan will double its EV line-up

 The IMx concept is said to represent the 'three brand pillars' that represent Nissan Intelligent Mobility.
 But behind this newspeak, there's a genuine desire at Nissan to push electrification and autonomy, and the IMx is the visualisation of this plan.

 It's unlikely to reach production in anything like this form, but this does signal an intent to massively expand it's EV range.
-Hinting at an SUV sister car to the Leaf, there are some bold numbers attached to the IMx.
+There are some bold numbers attached to the IMx.

 Nissan says it develops more than 400bhp, and has a range of approaching 400 miles.
 Measuring almost 4.7m long, it's a C- to D-segment SUV.
 When asked if this car was going to be the next Juke or Qashqai, Nissan's design director Alfonso Albaisa replied with a firm 'no'.